keertanavc/archive/sample_page.md

 (2) To understand the resource allocation in the industry, a blockmodel analysis is performed and descriptive statistics are used.

 **Findings:**
-- For all three models, it is shown that network variables have higher predictive power implying that connections are more important than merit in determining Hollywod careers of directors.
+- For all three models, it is shown that network variables have lower RMSE implying that connections are more important than merit in determining Hollywod careers of directors.
 - Descriptive analysis and the blockmodel analysis show that resources are concentrated at the top and top directors and producers prefer to work with each other.

 Tools and models used: